 Most cloud-based Picture Archiving and Communication Systems (PACS) have a maximum useful life of somewhere in the range of five to ten years.
 If you're a doctor and your system is nearing that age or older, you need to begin considering your backup plan and budget for replacing a new one.

-Most PACS have a maximum useful life of somewhere in the range of seven to ten years.
-If yours is nearing that age, you need to begin considering your budget for a new PACS.
-A PACS of the ’00s vintage (2000-2009) likely was very expensive and static, meaning that it was available almost exclusively within the four walls of your facility and has a fixed amount of storage.
-You probably purchased the PACS from your modality vendor or from a company with a brand name that made you feel comfortable that your decision would be viewed as “smart.”
-But since the time you purchased your PACS the world of digital medical imaging has changed!
+A PACS of the ’00s vintage (2000-2010) likely was very expensive and static, meaning that it was available almost exclusively within the four walls of your facility and has a fixed amount of storage.
+You probably purchased it from your modality vendor or from a company with a brand name that made you feel comfortable your decision would be viewed as “smart.”
+Depending upon the size and complexity of your radiology practice, you may have paid anywhere from $50,000 to several hundred thousand dollars.
+But since the time you purchased your system, the world of digital medical imaging and technology has changed.

 So how much does the best PACs software cost today in 2021/2022?
 As a general ballpark, PACs software alone for a practice generating 1,000 studies a month should cost less than $10,000, but the total cost of ownership could be closer to $40,000.
 Below are the factors that you should consider when setting your budget for your new cloud PACs system.